nickshanks/ResKnife/README.md

 for Carbon).

 This branch of ResKnife ("`pulled-from-Wevah`" on GitHub) requires the [HexFiend](https://github.com/ridiculousfish/HexFiend) framework as a dependency.
+It is a git submodule in this branch.

 BUILDING A PLUGIN